dishanttayade/effective-octo-waffle/README.md

     ![image](https://user-images.githubusercontent.com/70201987/148690173-939a5b5f-8a44-4fb7-ac5d-2f62f667b36e.png)
     ![image](https://user-images.githubusercontent.com/70201987/148690187-6da7c647-6603-480b-ab56-b8059e1a693e.png)

-   -This page is for teacher and TAs
+   - This page is for teacher and TAs
    This is the page where the NEW USER registers in our application via
-      -Form having details of Name, email, password.
+      - Form having details of Name, email, password.
-      -This page is made from The COMPONENTS listed below:
+      - This page is made from The COMPONENTS listed below:
-      -SignUp/ Signup ( as SignUp have component for login too ).
+      - SignUp/ Signup ( as SignUp have component for login too ).

-   -QUIZ PAGE
+   - QUIZ PAGE